Headbright/applink/README.md

 }
 ```

-### Linux and Alternative Stores
+## Linux and Alternative Stores

 When using the applink target file definition, you're free to provide a link and badge to alternative stores and platforms.
 This can be useful for apps that are available on platforms like [F-Droid](https://f-droid.org/en/), [AltStore](https://altstore.io) and others.

-To do so, use the `provider` field to match against one of the known platform values (e.g. Apple, Microsoft etc) and then provide a `potentialAction` and `image` appropriate for the store you're linking to.
+To do so, use the `provider` field to match against one of the known platform values (e.g. Apple, Microsoft etc) and then provide a `potentialAction` for the store you're linking to.

 ```json
 {